 Upon admission to the graduate program, students are considered for the year-long Veterans Writing Workshop Fellowship, which offers a generous stipend and full tuition remission for the year in exchange for leading a weekly creative writing workshop with a group of recent veterans of the wars in Iraq and Afghanistan.
-Applications for the Veterans Writing Workshop Fellowship are available to all students entering their second year of the Creative Writing Program.

 We are indebted to Ambassador Jean Kennedy Smith for founding and sustaining the NYU Veterans Writing Workshop.
 We are also grateful to the Disabled American Veterans Charitable Service Trust for their invaluable support.

 Please see the NYU Veterans Writing Workshop website here.

 Open to any interested veteran, the NYU Veterans Writing Workshop is held on Saturday afternoons from 10am–12 pm at the Lillian Vernon Creative Writers House (58 W. 10th Street, New York, NY 10011).
 If you are interested in joining, or to find out more, please contact Zachary Sussman, Program Manager, at (212) 992-9809 or firstname.lastname@example.org.